wichmann-lab/python-psignifit/docs/examples/priors.md

 print(json.dumps(res200.parameter_estimate, indent=2))
 ```

-Now we have a look at the confidence intervals
+Now we have a look at the confidence intervals (here only for the 95% ones)

 ```{code-cell} ipython3
 print('Confidence Intervals for beta prior = 1: ')